Under promising and not even delivering – What Should Employers Expectations Be of Their Broker in 2016?

 e.
 Benchmarking data to compare and contrast where/how you rank with competitors in your industry, state or nationwide.

 i.
 Are you paying/offering too little or too much?
-How does this fit into your overall business plan presently and in the future?
+How does this fit into your overall business plan presently and in the future? - Employee Communications

 a.
 Is your broker providing you with an online benefit administration platform for employee’s to access in a convenient way?
 Do you have technological constraints, or is English as a second language something to consider?
 There are creative ideas for both.